RajeshGurrala/LeakBot/README.md

--payload has a payload file that is used for the PATCH request -support has a utils class contining common methods -support has WebModel class that has return type methods for all the page objects -test feature file, step definitions and runnerTest class -runner test is configured to generate xml , pretty and html reports under target folder after each test execution. tests could be tagged and run from here.
+-payload has a payload file that is used for the PATCH request -support has a utils class contining common methods -support has WebModel class that has return type methods for all the page objects -test has feature file, step definitions and runnerTest class -runner test is configured to generate xml , pretty and html reports under target folder after each test execution. tests could be tagged and run from here.
 -hamcrest and Junit assertions are used in the project -POM file has all the required dependencies